 2.1 What is credit information?

-Where we provide finance to you, we collect, hold, use and disclose certain credit information about individuals who are, or apply to be, customers for consumer credit, or guarantors for consumer or commercial credit.
+Where we provide finance to you, or provide you with a copy of your credit report we will collect, hold, use and disclose certain credit information about individuals who are, or apply to be, customers for consumer and commercial credit, or guarantors for consumer or commercial credit.

 Where we collect credit information from a CRB, we may use that information to produce our own assessments and ratings in respect of an individual’s credit worthiness.